amd/aocl-crypto/docs/internal/design.md

 Each of them are dynamically dispatched to at runtime based on CPUID features.

-Offloading Support: Accelerators are the new trend in high-end computing to take the load of computing and are becoming de-facto standard in the industry.
-The library supports device plugins which extends the functionality to work with a device for offloading.
-For ex: Hash computation SHA256, greatly useful in Cryptocurrency mining need not waste CPU time, could generate millions of hashes per second using offloading.

 ## Design Consideration

 AOCL Cryptography is expected to cater new as well as existing customers.
 Current